Woody Crumbo: Visual art career

+Prospecting

 In the 1950s, Crumbo bought a $3 mail-order mineral identification kit; he took up prospecting with fellow artist Max Evans.
 The two found deposits of ore worth millions, including a vein of beryllium that the New Mexico School of Mines identified at the time as "among the greatest beryllium finds in the nation."
 Crumbo became "a major stockholder in Taos Uranium and Exploration Corp. that was formed by a group of Texas investors to develop the claims" for beryllium and copper.

+Museum career

-With his first interest as art, Crumbo served as Assistant Director of the El Paso, Texas Museum of Art from 1960–1967 and briefly as Director in 1968.
+With his first interest as art, Crumbo served as assistant director of the El Paso Museum of Art in Texas from 1960 to 1967 and briefly as director in 1968.

+Native advocacy

 He left to work independently at art and explore humanitarian efforts.
-He aided the Isleta Pueblo Indians of New Mexico to gain federal recognition and donated money to help the Potawatomi build a cultural heritage center near Shawnee.
-In 1973 he took up residence near Checotah, Oklahoma, where he continued to create and to promote Native American art.
-In 1978, he was inducted into the Oklahoma Hall of Fame.
+He aided the Isleta Pueblo Indians of New Mexico to gain federal recognition and donated money to help the Citizen Potawatomi build a cultural heritage center in Shawnee.

+Honors

+Crumbo was inducted into the Oklahoma Hall of Fame for his artistic practice in 1978.
+Governor George Nigh appointed him as an "ambassador of good will" for Oklahoma in 1982.

 Crumbo's work was part of Stretching the Canvas: Eight Decades of Native Painting (2019–2021), a survey at the National Museum of the American Indian George Gustav Heye Center.

 Death

-He moved to Cimarron, New Mexico in 1988, and died there in 1989.
+Crumbo moved to Cimarron, New Mexico in 1988, and died there in 1989.
 His body was returned for burial in Okmulgee, Oklahoma.